crustio/crust-wiki/docs/claims-locked-cru.md

 This tutorial currently only suit for the users already [claimed lockedCRU in Maxwell](https://wiki-maxwell.crust.network/docs/en/claimCRU18) before mainnet launched. **At present, maxwell's lockedCRU claim has ended, for those users haven't claimed lockedCRU, please wait for the mainnet's democracy open**.

-## 1. Crust Apps/Extension Wallets
+## 1. Extension Wallets

-If you are using the browser extension wallet(MathWallet/Polkadot Extension/Crust Wallet/...) or Crust Apps to manage your account, you can just go to [Crust Mainnet Apps' Account Page](https://apps.crust.network/#/accounts) to check about your lockedCRU asset (you can switch between different networks by clicking the Crust icon in the upper left corner of Crust APPs)
+If you are using the browser extension wallet(MathWallet/Polkadot Extension/Crust Wallet/...) to manage your account, you can just go to [Crust Mainnet Apps' Account Page](https://apps.crust.network/?rpc=wss%3A%2F%2Frpc.crust.network#/accounts) to check about your lockedCRU asset (you can switch between different networks by clicking the Crust icon in the upper left corner of Crust APPs)

 1. Check Extension Wallet
 ![Extension1](assets/claimsLockedCRU/extension1.jpg)